 What does it mean to be a Steward?

-- Giving glory to God and worshipping together as a Parish Family
+- Gathering together and giving glory to God as a Parish Family

 - Offering our best to Christ by helping those around us